-Rooms are utilised for distinct purposes at different times of the day and their placement will influence energy efficiency as well as comfort levels.
+Rooms are utilized for distinct purposes at different times of the day and their placement will influence energy efficiency as well as comfort levels.
 Zoning means the creation of zones by grouping rooms with similar uses, and closing off unheated rooms, such as laundries or guest bedrooms, to reduce heating and cooling needs.
 It is important to separate heated and unheated areas with doors, such as glass or bi-fold doors to help retain the open-plan aesthetic if required.

-- Daytime living areas such as family rooms, kitchen and rumpus rooms should be north facing.
+- Daytime living areas such as family rooms, kitchen, and rumpus rooms should be north-facing.

 - Avoid orientation and windows to the harsh west sun, especially for living rooms and bedrooms.

 - Locating the garages or carports to the west, east or south can protect the building from summer sun and winter wind.

 - Areas that use water (hot water in particular) should be grouped together to minimize heat loss from pipes, plumbing costs, and water wastage.